GuglioIsStupid/GuglioIsStupid/README.md

 ## About me

-I am a HS Grad currently taking a Computer Science course
+I am a HS Grad currently taking a Bachelors degree course for Computer Science :steamhappy:

 ## My projects